 If you are interested in a cash offer on your home, Opendoor can help.

-This number varies by city.
-According to the same ATTOM Data Solutions study, the largest share of all-cash purchases in 2018 was in the metropolitan statistical region (population of at least 200,000 and 200 sets with sufficient cash sales data) in Montgomery, Alabama (54%), and Naples. , Florida (53%) and Macon, Georgia (51%).
+Information from ATTOM Data Solutions study revealed that the largest share of all-cash purchases in 2018 was in the metropolitan statistical region (population of at least 200,000 and 200 sets with sufficient cash sales data).
+These include Montgomery, Alabama (54%), Naples , Florida (53%), Macon, and Georgia (51%).

 In general, cash offers are more likely to appear in these cases: